rohan-paul/Awesome-JavaScript-Interviews/webpack/webpack.config-file.md

 Webpack can do this for us with the help of html-webpack-plugin.
 Using this plugin has some added advantages like auto-hashing the ‘src’ attribute of the embedded <script> tag every time the webpack is run, which makes browser to get the latest version of the file from server instead of using a cached one whenever it has a new hash.

-In **create-react-app** - this is module is used extensively, which I can see after ejecting The below from ``./config/webpack.config.prod.js``
+In **create-react-app** - this module is used extensively, which I can see after ejecting The below from ``./config/webpack.config.prod.js``
 ```js
 // Generates an `index.html` file with the <script> injected.